MadriSec/Prototype/README.md

 - Should contain classes with `public static void main(String[])` methods
 - Will be analyzed for main methods and call graph traversal

+### Dependencies Directory
+- Must be a directory containing JAR files
+- All files with `.jar` extension will be scanned
+- Used to distinguish between target and dependency classes

+## Output Files

+### Generated Files
+- `found_main_methods_target.txt` - List of classes containing main methods
+- `call_to_native_deps_incl.txt` - Complete call paths to native methods
+- `unique_native_methods.txt` - List of unique native methods found

 ## Example Output